Menda/launchy/README.md

 To keep a window open on the browser inspecting tests changes and running automatically when something changed:

-  $ node_modules/chimp/bin/chimp --cucumber --ddp=http://localhost:3000 --watch --path=tests/features
+  $ npm run-script cucumberwatch

 If you need a 'one-shot' test (for example CI), then execute:

-  $ node_modules/chimp/bin/chimp --cucumber --path=tests/features
+  $ node_modules/chimp/bin/chimp.js --cucumber --path=tests/features

 Headless browser tests (end to end)